Dell PowerFlex vs VxRail comparison

 More StarWind Virtual SAN Pros →

-"Perfectly suits customers dealing with the combination of future storage needs and, at the same time, keeping up their computing power.""The program is stable.""The solution is quite stable.""The most valuable feature is the overall integration and just seeing the three different layers which make up the machine software.
-Altogether, it's something that I would say is much better than any other solution that I have experienced before.""Saves us a lot of space in the data center.""The integration with AWS is a valuable feature.""The catalog of APIs for automation has been most valuable, although they are quite limited.""The support team responds quickly."
+"Perfectly suits customers dealing with the combination of future storage needs and, at the same time, keeping up their computing power.""The integration with AWS is a valuable feature.""The solution was connected to alternate storage.
+It provides great scalability and reliability.""The most valuable feature is the overall integration and just seeing the three different layers which make up the machine software.
+Altogether, it's something that I would say is much better than any other solution that I have experienced before.""It is easy to use for management and operations teams because the tools are in one place.""The solution is quite stable.""Saves us a lot of space in the data center.""Dell PowerFlex is a one-stop-shop solution.
+Storage, compute, network, application monitoring, and support cases are all combined into one solution.
+It's very easy to administer compared to when you have a reference architecture where you need to design and build everything yourself.
+You would also then have to work with multiple vendors."

 More Dell PowerFlex Pros →